billyderby22/DevOps-Core-Practical-Project/README.md

 If the tests are successful, the build/push stage uses docker-compose to build the images for the different services.
 It then logs into docker using the credentials configured on the Jenkins VM which then pushes the images to Dockerhub.

 Following the build and push stage comes the deploy stage that deploys the application. the docker-compose.yaml and the nginx.conf files are copied to the swarm manager node by secure copy (scp).
+Then the deploy.sh script is executed that deploys the docker-stack and makes 3 replicas of it.

 The results of the pipeline are shown below -